 Would you rather have one offer or five offers when selling your house in a hot market?
 Obviously, the latter is how to get the best terms and conditions you want.
 By agreeing to market as a coming soon property, you will probably be leaving money on the table.If you want to command the most money for your home 'coming soon' marketing is NOT the way to do it!Click To Tweet

-It is unfortunate that so many real estate clients are unaware of the concept of dual agency, or how harmful it can be.
+Unfortunately, so many real estate clients are unaware of the concept of dual agency or how harmful it can be.
 Dual agency benefits your Realtor, plain and simple.
 Do not expect it to help you.
 The reasons are easy to understand.
 When you allow dual agency, your real estate no longer represents you exclusively anymore.
 They become a neutral party in the transaction.
 By law, because they are a neutral party, the agent is no longer allowed to give you any advice.

 You have just lost your fiduciary in what is probably your most significant asset.
 Sounds great, doesn’t it?
 You are paying your real estate agent quite a bit of money.
 The only person they should be representing is you!

 If the agent finds a buyer for your home, one of two things should happen.
-The agent should either remain as a seller’s agent, or they should refer the buyer to someone else.
+The agent should either remain as a seller’s agent or refer the buyer to someone else.

 Dual agency has been banned in some states as it is a conflict of interest.
-In most sales, the seller wants to sell their home for the most they can, while the buyer wants to pay as little as they can.
+In most sales, the seller wants to sell their home for the most they can, while the buyer wants to pay as little as possible.

 How can a real estate agent work with both parties and satisfy conflicting goals?
 In short, they can’t!
 Don’t accept dual agency.

-One of the most insidious aspects of ‘coming soon’ listings is the way they can skew real estate appraisals.
+One of the most insidious aspects of coming soon listings is how they can skew real estate appraisals.
 A real estate appraisal is based on the sales of similar properties in your area.
 It is a vital part of the whole real estate process, allowing everyone to be on the same page about the actual value of each home that goes up for sale.

-But ‘coming soon’ listings are often not included in appraisals.
-Some banks won’t accept ‘coming soon’ listings as comparable.
-The banks will not accept them because they did not receive the same exposure as other homes.
+But coming soon real estate listings are often not included in appraisals.
+Some banks won’t accept coming soon listings as comparable sales.
+The banks will not take them because they did not receive the same exposure as other homes.

-Not listing on the MLS does offer the advantage of increased privacy.
-The seller can have more control over who sees the listing because it is not going on the universally-accessed listing service.
+Not listed on the MLS does offer the advantage of increased privacy.
+The seller can control who sees the listing because it is not going on the universally accessed MLS listing service.

 The listing can only be shown to private groups that have been screened by the listing agent or Zillow users.

 Some real estate agents will offer to discount their commission if the home sells before it officially goes on the market.
-Since the sale is happening immediately, the agent profits and may agree to pass that benefit on to the seller.
+Since the sale happens immediately, the agent profits and may agree to pass that benefit on to the seller.

 The agent would not have the same marketing expenses in this scenario.
-Just be careful that the agent is not attempting to represent a buyer as well creating dual agency.
-Your agent should remain a sellers agent!!
+Just be careful that the agent is not attempting to represent a buyer as well, which can create dual agency.
+Your agent should remain a seller’s agent!!

-Some homes in a city or town just resonate with people.
-They will say to themselves “if that home ever comes on the market I want it!”
+Some homes in a city or town resonate with people.
+They will say to themselves, “if that home ever comes on the market, I want it!”
 It’s possible that there could be a buyer searching for a home to purchase and you’re coming soon sign stops them dead in their tracks.

 Seeing the “coming soon sign” may stop them from buying another home and missing out on yours.

 The main benefit of a ‘coming soon’ listing is for the listing agent.
-By limiting the exposure of the listing, the agent almost guarantees he or she will be the one to sell the property.
-Few other agents will learn about the property, so it dramatically decreases the competition faced by the listing agent.
+By limiting the exposure of the listing, the agent almost guarantees they will be the one to sell the property.
+Few other agents will learn about the property, dramatically decreasing the competition faced by the listing agent.

 The potential for “dual agency” increases significantly, where the agent represents both the seller and the buyer of the property (if you allow it).
-A dual agent cannot serve the best interests of both buyer and seller—the seller wants the highest sales price, the buyer wants the lowest sales price—but is able to collect a double commission.
-The benefits in dual agency are all for the agent.
+A dual agent cannot serve the best interests of both buyer and seller—the seller wants the highest sales price, the buyer wants the lowest sales price—but can collect a double commission.
+The benefits of dual agency are all for the agent.

 What About Zillow Coming Soon Listings?

-Zillow has also jumped on board with the “coming soon” real estate marketing.
+Zillow has also jumped on board with the “coming soon” real estate listings.
 On their platform, agents who advertise with Zillow can use this feature.
-Essentially, Zillow is shining a bright light on those real estate agents who spend money advertising with them.
+Essentially, Zillow shines a bright light on those real estate agents who spend money advertising with them.

 Zillow allows listings to be marketed as pocket listings for up to thirty days before they hit the market.
 All leads are funneled directly to the listing agent.

-Again, for the unsuspecting homeowner who has placed trust with their real estate agent, this kind of marketing can put a seller at a disadvantage.
+Again, this kind of marketing can put a seller at a disadvantage for the unsuspecting homeowner who has placed trust with their real estate agent.
 You are not only NOT exposing the home to the masses, but you are dramatically increasing the odds of dual agency.

 The goal of every real estate agent should be to get their seller client the absolute best terms and conditions.
 Coming soon, however, in most cases is going to circumvent that possibility.
 I would call it legal shenanigans!

-An unexplained pocket listing hurts the clients best interests.
+An unexplained pocket listing hurts the client’s best interests.
 It is a self-serving marketing activity that benefits the listing agent.
-The basis for the MLS has been to freely share information with as many people as possible.
+The basis for the MLS has been to share information with as many people as possible freely.

-Exposure on the MLS ultimately leads to more eyeballs on a property, increasing the odds the seller gets better terms for their home.
+Exposure to the MLS ultimately leads to more eyeballs on a property, increasing the odds the seller gets better terms for their home.

 By doing so, you are getting the word out to all the buyers.
-What you avoid is the buyer who looks at the home immediately and makes an offer that first day.
+You avoid the buyer who looks at the home immediately and makes an offer that first day.
 While the offer may be solid, the seller misses out on other buyers who may also have been interested.

 By deferring showings, you dramatically increase the odds of having multiple offers and a bidding war on the property.
 You are giving all the buyers in the marketplace an opportunity to see the house.

-Many states and counties are trying to adapt to the arrival of ‘coming soon’ properties.
-Laws are being implemented that require Realtors to discuss the realities of the ‘coming soon’ listing and to verify that the seller is still interested in limiting the marketing of his or her home.
+Many states and counties are trying to adapt to the arrival of coming soon properties.
+Laws are being implemented that require Realtors to discuss the realities of the coming soon listing and verify that the seller is still interested in limiting the marketing of their home.

-These laws are designed to force agents to act in the best interests of their client.
-The only reason they should choose a ‘coming soon’ listing is because it is going to accomplish the goals of their client—not because it works to their benefit.
+These laws are designed to force agents to act in the best interests of their clients.
+The only reason they should choose a coming soon real estate listing is that it will accomplish the goals of their client—not because it works to their benefit.

-The fact that laws are being implemented to force these agents to do their duty is a clear sign that the ‘coming soon’ listing is of questionable value.
-There may be situations where it fits, but in the majority of sales, it is not the way to go if the client wants to get the best price for his or her home.
+The fact that laws are being implemented to force these agents to do their duty is clear that the ‘coming soon’ listing is of questionable value.
+There may be situations where it fits, but in the majority of sales, it is not the way to go if the client wants to get the best price for their home.

 Additional Helpful Home Selling Resources

 - Spring home selling advice worth reading – if you sell a house in the spring, you will enjoy these tips via Luke Skar.

 - What stays and what goes in a home sale – When you sell your property, it is essential to understand what is a fixture and what isn’t.
 Learn what to know via Paul Sian.

 - Best projects when you are selling your house – when selling a home, there are specific improvements that make a difference.
 See what they are via Petra Norris.

 Use the above home selling resources to make the best decisions when selling your home.
 Each article comes from a top real estate expert in their respective market.

-About the author: The above Real Estate information on pros and cons of coming soon real estate marketing was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on the pros and cons of coming soon real estate listing was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 31+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 35+ Years.